matichek/Simple-Vue-Gallery-V1/README.md

 - Album screen - scrolling list of available albums - Album title and some random photo from the album
 - Photo screen - scrolling grid list of photos - titled overlayed
 - Photo screen - single - description on the bottom, details view and close button - details view can be shown or hidden by clicking on the image- (title of the image, album title, name of the user who created it.)

+IMPROVEMENTS TODO:
+- Deleting large object when creating/mapping new variables to new object arrays so we are operating with data that we acually need (so we save of RAM space)
+- Error, api calls components

 ## Build Setup